 The Meteosat Rapid Scanning Service (RSS) is periodically interrupted for short periods of time.

-These temporary outages in the service are used to exercise the Meteosat-9 SEVIRI instrument mechanics in Full Earth Scan (FES) mode, which is required to keep the mechanism in good repair.
+These temporary outages in the service are used to exercise the Meteosat SEVIRI instrument mechanics in Full Earth Scan (FES) mode*, which is required to keep the mechanism in good repair.

-On 27 March 2018 Meteosat-9 stops RSS, one week after Meteosat-10 has become prime RSS spacecraft.
-Meteosat-9 will provide gap filling for Meteosat-10, see Meteosat Technical Bulletin for full details.
+On 27 March 2018 Meteosat-9 stopped RSS, after Meteosat-10 became prime RSS spacecraft.
+Meteosat-9 now provides gap filling for Meteosat-10.

 |Start date||End date||Duration|

 |18 Sept 2018||20 Sept 2018||48 hrs (Met-9 will provide gap filling)|

 |16 Oct 2018||18 Oct 2018||48 hrs (Met-9 will provide gap filling)|